- Course of Study

 This will be a field-oriented class, requiring several field trips throughout the semester.
 The final trip to Malheur National Wildlife Refuge in the month of May will be required for credit.
 In class, we will study the different families of birds found in Oregon.
 We will also note which species are found in which biomes and what habitats they prefer.
 We will study the special adaptations of avian anatomy and physiology that make it possible for birds to function as they do.
 Much time will be spent learning how to identify, by sight and sound, the different species of birds found in Oregon, thus beginning what we believe will be a lifelong hobby for most class members.

-Physics C: Electricity and Magnetism (offered spring semester 2014; alternates with Physics D)
+Physics C: Electricity and Magnetism (Offered Spring 2016; alternates with Physics D)

 This semester-long course begins with an investigation into electric fields and currents.
 We will investigate circuit components such as resistors and capacitors and assemble various circuits.
 We’ll learn about logic circuits and build a simple calculator.
 The interaction of magnets and charged particles is very important to modern technology, and we will spend quite a bit of time in lecture, demonstration, and lab gaining a firm understanding of this critical concept.

-Physics D: Modern Physics (spring semester 2015, alternates with Physics C)
+Physics D: Modern Physics (Spring 2015; alternates with Physics C)

 This semester-long course investigates developments in physics during the last century.
 The photoelectric effect, particle-wave duality, the nature of the atom, quantum ideas, nuclear physics, and cosmology will be discussed.
 Where practical, labs will be done, but modern physics is mostly done on vast, expensive instruments, so audiovisual and Internet resources will also be used.